ariley215/reading-notes/AZ-204/Module-5.md

 ### Storage Account Requirements

-On any plan, a function app requires a general Azure Storage account that supports Blob, Queue, Files, and Table storage.
+On any plan, a function app requires a general Azure Storage account that supports:

+- Blob
+- Queue
+- Files
+- Table storage

 The same storage account can be used by your triggers and bindings to store application data.